-WCCP is supported on specific versions of IWSS and on all versions of IWSVA.
+WCCP is supported on all versions of IWSVA.
 The configuration steps are very similar between each IWSVA version and this document will highlight the installation procedure with IWSVA.

 The minor differences between IWSS and IWSVA WCCP deployments include the following: